wytyang00/60DaysOfUdacity/StudyJournal.md

 • Continuing the training of the generator and discriminator models.

 • Implemented a function for turning sampled sequences into a certain text format which can then be converted into MIDI files.

+---

+**Day 38:**

+• Evaluated samples from the generator trained for 2 days.
+They were better than the note-by-note approach, but still pretty bad...